 Cost of Ownership

-Make the most of the two driver-activated energy recovery settings ('Normal' and 'Brake') and consistently drive with the car in its most frugal 'Eco' drive mode setting and you might potentially get somewhere close to the quoted WLTP-rated driving range of 206 miles (that on the cycle's 'low' rating); it's 191 miles on the 'High' rating.
+Make the most of the two driver-activated energy recovery settings ('Normal' and 'Brake') and consistently drive with the car in its most frugal 'Eco' drive mode setting and you might potentially get somewhere close to the quoted WLTP-rated driving range of 212 miles.
 Like most full-EVs, the DS 3 CROSSBACK E-TENSE carries a high-capacity on board charger, available in single phase 7kW guise or in three phase 11kW form - the single phase 7kW on board charger is the standard offering for the UK market.

 As usual with a car of this kind, there are a host of charging options.
 Charging at a dedicated wall box or standard public terminal will take 8 or 5 hours respectively.
 Additionally the car can of course be charged from a standard domestic socket.
 At a public 100kW rapid charge terminal, 80% of the battery can be recharged in just 30 minutes, which represents an average range of 5.5 miles per charging minute.

 You might expect a newly-established brand to make an extra effort with warranty provision, but there's only the usual unremarkable three year/60,000-mile package.
 The electric 'E-Tense' model gets a separate eight year / 100,000 mile warranty for its electrical powertrain.

 The DS 3 Crossback E-TENSE is hardly inexpensive but in compensation it's a satisfyingly desirable take on full battery-powered small SUV motoring.
 The design is individual, the cabin feels special and it's reasonably well equipped.
 Plus the full-electric technology works unobtrusively and the cabin's supremely quiet.